Peter Blanck, Ph.D., J.D. - Chairman, GUDC

 Read Ambassador Luis Gallegos Full Bio

 Board of Directors

-Dr. Derrick L. Cogburn is Associate Professor of International Communication and Development in the School of International Service at American University.
-He is also Founding Executive Director of the Institute on Disability and Public Policy (IDPP) at American University and the Center for Research on Collaboratories and Technology Enhanced Learning Communities (COTELCO: The Collaboration Laboratory), an award-winning social science research center investigating the social and technical factors that influence geographically distributed collaborative knowledge work, particularly between developed and developing countries.
+Dr. Derrick L. Cogburn is Professor of International Communication and Development in the School of International Service and Professor of Information Technology & Analytics in the Kogod School of Business at American University.
+He is also Founding Executive Director of the Institute on Disability and Public Policy (IDPP) and the Center for Research on Collaboratories and Technology Enhanced Learning Communities (COTELCO: The Collaboration Laboratory).
+COTELCO is an award-winning social science research center investigating the social and technical factors that influence geographically distributed collaborative knowledge work, particularly between developed and developing countries.
 His research and teaching includes: global information and communication technology and socio-economic development; multistakeholder institutional mechanisms for Internet governance; transnational policy networks and epistemic communities; and the socio-technical infrastructure for geographically distributed collaboration in knowledge work.
 Dr. Cogburn received his Ph.D. in political science from Howard University, where he was a W.K.
 Kellogg doctoral fellow at the Ralph J. Bunche International Affairs Center.

 Read Derrick Cogburn's Full Bio

 Berthy De La Rosa-Aponte